Research Programs

 Research program:

 Medical advances in recent years have significantly transformed the life expectancy of people with cystic fibrosis.
-Young people affected by this disease can now attend school almost normally, pursue higher education, etc. Nevertheless, for these adolescents and young adults who want to be "like everyone else," daily life is marked by doubt and anxiety, particularly the fear of not being able to hide their illness.
-Faced with these difficulties, one of the preferred strategies is often to disengage from social activities and reduce compliance with treatment, sometimes to the point of abandoning care altogether.
-Drawing on the theoretical field of the "social model of disability" (Fougeyrollas), the main objective of this study is to identify the major obstacles and facilitators to social participation encountered in two specific environments that patients now have the opportunity to frequent: school and the world of work.
+Young people affected by this disease can now attend school almost as they would otherwise, pursue higher education, and so on.
+Nevertheless, for these adolescents and young adults who want to be “just like everyone else,” daily life is marked by doubt and anxiety, particularly the fear of failing to hide their condition.
+Faced with these difficulties, one of the most common strategies is often withdrawal from social activities and reduced adherence to treatment, which can sometimes lead to abandoning care altogether.
+Drawing on the theoretical framework of the “social model of disability” (Fougeyrollas), this study’s primary objective is to identify the major barriers and facilitators to social participation encountered within two specific environments that patients now have the opportunity to engage with: school and the workplace.

-The expected results focus on identifying the effects (positive and/or negative) of environmental variables (related to the characteristics of the environments frequented) and interactional variables (related to the multiplicity and quality of the interactions experienced) on the social participation of patients.
-In view of these variables, the hypothesis that the immersion of these young people in environments that have not developed the capacity to recognize their specific difficulties will aggravate their disorders and impairments is to be tested here.
-The added value of the project is to shed light on the reasons (which are not solely medical) for the social, academic, professional, and even health-related disengagement (neglect of care) of adolescents and young adults with cystic fibrosis.
+The expected results focus on identifying the effects (positive and/or negative) of environmental variables (related to the characteristics of the environments frequented) and interactional variables (related to the variety and quality of interactions experienced) on patients’ social participation.
+In light of these variables, the hypothesis that these young people’s disorders and impairments are exacerbated by their immersion in environments that have not developed the capacity to recognize their specific difficulties is to be tested here.
+The added value of the project is to shed light on the reasons (which are not solely medical) for the social, academic, professional, and even health-related (neglect of care) disengagement of adolescents and young adults with cystic fibrosis.

 Funding: